State law does not restrict or limit an an HOA from having a vehicle towed from the following:

 Otherwise, an HOA may have a vehicle towed in three circumstances (subject to any local ordinance):

-(1) Patrol Towing - Signage Required.
-An HOA may authorize a towing company to patrol and monitor the property and tow as necessary if each entrance to the property has certain signs clearly visible to the driver of a vehicle entering the property.
+(1) PATROL TOWING - SIGNAGE REQUIRED.
+An HOA may authorize a towing company to patrol and monitor the property and tow as necessary if each entrance to the property has two signs clearly visible to the driver of a vehicle entering the property.

-(A) a top half that is red background with white, reflective letters indicating who is authorized to park or restricted from parking at the property; and any type of vehicle prohibited from parking at the property; and
+(A) a top half that is red background with white, reflective letters indicating who is authorized to park or restricted from parking at the property, and any prohibited types of vehicles, and

-(B) a bottom half that has a white, reflective background with red letters indicating the name and telephone number of the tow truck motor carrier that the property owner has authorized to patrol the property; and the Internet web address "tow.utah.gov".
+(B) a bottom half that has a white, reflective background with red letters indicating the name and phone number of the patrolling tow company, and the Internet web address "tow.utah.gov".

-(i) at the top of the sign, a blue background with a white, reflective towing logo that is at least four inches tall and 16 inches wide that depicts an entire tow truck, a tow hook, and an entire vehicle being towed;
+(i) at the top of the sign, a blue background with a white, 4"x16" reflective towing logo that depicts an entire tow truck, a tow hook, and an entire vehicle being towed,

-(A) either the name and telephone number of the HOA who is authorized to request a tow truck service, or the name and telephone number of the tow truck motor carrier that provides tow truck services for the property; and
+(A) either the name and phone number of the HOA or the HOA's agent who is authorized to request a tow truck service, or the name and phone number of the HOA's towing company, and

 (B) the Internet web address "tow.utah.gov".